 MU108 Aural Skills I (Fall) 1 credit

 MU109 Aural Skills II (Spring) 1 credit

 MU208 Aural Skills III (Fall) 1 credit

-MU209 Aural Skills IV (Spring) 1 credit
+MU209 Aural Skills IV (Spring) or 1 credit

+MU258 Aural Skills Proficiency 0 credit

-Aural Skills is the development of sight singing and dictation skills through exercises in melody, harmony, and rhythm.
-The purpose of this course sequence is to develop the student's ability to look at a piece of music, hear it internally, and sing it; or after hearing it, to be able to transcribe it.
+The Aural Skills sequence is designed specifically for Music majors to help them complete MU258 Aural Skills Proficiency.
+The classes focus on the development of sight singing and dictation skills through exercises in melody, harmony, and rhythm.
+The course sequence functions to develop the student's ability to look at a piece of music, hear it internally, and sing it; or after hearing it, to be able to transcribe it.
+Individuals must interview directly with the music faculty to determine the class in which they should and must enroll until the Aural Skills Proficiency is successfully completed.
+MU258 must be passed prior to the semester of the Senior Recital/Project.
 Prerequisite: Each course requires successful completion of the previous level at a minimum of 70%.